betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### What is the fellowship application deadline for this year?
 <!-- Applications are now closed for the 2024 BSSw Fellowship Program.
 Check back in summer 2024 for info about the 2025 application process. -->

-Applications for the 2025 BSSw Fellowship Program will open August 15, 2024.
+Applications for the 2025 BSSw Fellowship Program will open August 15, 2024; the submission deadline is September 30, 2024.
 Please check back for additional details.

 <!-- **The application deadine for the 2024 BSSw Fellowship Program is Friday, September 29, 2023, before midnight, PDT.**  This is a firm deadline that will not be extended.
 See the [BSSw Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for the complete timeline. -->